 - Are There Scriptures That Support Word of Faith and New Age?
 (YouTube)

-- The True Roots of Word of Faith and Law of Attraction (YouTube)
+- The Shocking Truth about the Law of Attraction & Word of Faith (YouTube)

 - The Truth About the Passion “Translation” (YouTube)